learn

 • Cardiovascular disease

 Your chances of being diagnosed with any of these increase as you age.
 No wonder pain, stiffness, and reduced range of motion occur more frequently with age.
 But you don’t have to succumb to these difficulties.
 You can lessen their impact with mobility training.
+You may even find that an activity like cold pluging can help to reduce pain, and stiffness.
+Some people even DIY cold plunge systems so that they can practice cold plunging on a daily basis, cost effectively.

 Related Reading